SergioGasquez/esp-rs-devcontainer/README.md

 ### [Adafruit ESPTool](https://adafruit.github.io/Adafruit_WebSerial_ESPTool/)
 WebSerial ESPTool is designed to be a web-capable option for programming ESP boards.

-Since the local repository folder is synchronized with the container `~/workspace` folder, we recommend using `cargo espflash save-image --merge <appName>.bin ` to generate a binary.
+Since the local repository folder is synchronised with the container `~/workspace` folder, we recommend using `cargo espflash save-image --merge <appName>.bin ` to generate a binary.

-In orfer to flash it:
+In order to flash it:
 1. Open the [Adafruit ESPTool](https://adafruit.github.io/Adafruit_WebSerial_ESPTool/) flashing tool.
 2. Choose the desired baudrate.
 3. Connect to the serial port of the ESP board.
 4. Upload the generated binary.

 ## Monitor

 Any serial monitor used from your host device works, like [espmonitor](https://github.com/esp-rs/espmonitor).

 > Using Podman also allows using the argument `--monitor` of cargo-espflash.

 ### Online Serial Monitor

 Using an online serial monitor is also an option [Serial Terminal](https://serial.huhn.me/) working fine in [some browsers](https://developer.mozilla.org/en-US/docs/Web/API/Serial#browser_compatibility).

 # Wokwi Simulator

 The devcontainer includes the option of simulating the exercises with [Wokwi](https://wokwi.com/).

 In order to build and run a Wokwi simulation, a script, `run.sh`, under the `wokwi` folder, is provided to build and run the Wokwi simulation, in order to use it:
-1. Set the `ESP_BOARD` enviroment variable:
+1. Set the `ESP_BOARD` environment variable:
    `$ export ESP_BOARD=<target>`.
 Possible values of `<target>` are:
    - `esp32`: ESP32 DevKit V1
    - `esp32c3`: ESP32 C3 DevKit M1